RendleLabs/unwcf/content/posts/wcf-vs-grpc.md

 ### Performance comparison

+**UPDATE:** *These tests were run using the basic HTTP binding for WCF, which is not the most appropriate binding to compare to gRPC.
+[This follow-up post](/posts/wcf-vs-grpc-round-2) shows a more representative comparison, using NetTCP binding for WCF (and also a modified version of the gRPC solution).*

 So how does gRPC perform compared to WCF?
 Here are the results from BenchmarkDotNet comparing a sample WCF service to an equivalent .NET Core 3.0 gRPC service, which was generated using an automated conversion tool currently in development.